PostgreSQL replication settings from a MySQL user perspective

 archive_command

 If archive_mode = on, set the command to save the wal file.
-I think this would normally be handled using the cp command.
+Usually, this is done with the cp command

-There are several replacement strings that can be used in the command to indicate the wal file to be copied, so use them.
+There are several replacement strings that can be used in the command to indicate the source wal file, so we will use them

-• %p ・・・ Absolute path of the wal file to be worked on
+• %p ・・・ Absolute path of the target wal file

-archive_command = '[console command to save wal file]'
+archive_command = '[Console command to save wal files]'

 max_wal_senders